vearch/en_docs/docs/source/use_op/op_space.rst

 5. dimension: define that type is the field of vector, and specify the dimension size of the feature.

-6. store_type: raw vector storage type, there are the following three options
+6. store_type: raw vector storage type, there are the following options

 "MemoryOnly": Vectors are stored in the memory, and the amount of stored vectors is limited by the memory.
 It is suitable for scenarios where the amount of vectors on a single machine is not large (10 millions) and high performance requirements

 "RocksDB": Vectors are stored in RockDB (disk), and the amount of stored vectors is limited by the size of the disk.
 It is suitable for scenarios where the amount of vectors on a single machine is huge (above 100 millions) and performance requirements are not high.

-"Mmap": The original vector is stored in a disk file.
-Use the cache to improve performance.
-The amount of storage is limited by disk size.
-Applicable to the single machine data volume is huge (over 100 million), the performance requirements are not high scene.

 7. store_param: storage parameters of different store_type, it contains the following two sub-parameters

 cache_size: interge type, the unit is M bytes, the default is 1024.
 When store_type="RocksDB", it indicates the read buffer size of RocksDB.
 The larger the value, the better the performance of reading vector.
-Generally set 1024, 2048, 4096 and 6144; when store_type ="Mmap", represents the size of read buffer, generally 512, 1024, 2048 and 4096, can be set according to the actual application scenario; store_type ="MemoryOnly", cache_size is not in effect.
+Generally set 1024, 2048, 4096 and 6144; store_type ="MemoryOnly", cache_size is not in effect.

-compress: set to {"rate":16} to compress by 50%;Default does not compress.

 Scalar Index